 Prefer to pay by check?
 Complete this form and we'll send you an invoice.

-Director of Reporting and Analytics, University of Texas at Austin
+Senior Executive Director for Advancement Data Operations and Strategy, University of Texas at Austin

-John Gough is the Director of Reporting and Analytics at The University of Texas at Austin, where he oversees report building, data analysis and modeling, and research analysis.
+John Gough is the Senior Executive Director for Advancement Data Operations and Strategy at The University of Texas at Austin, where he oversees the gift processing, data quality, and reporting & analytics teams.
 Previously, he held Data Analytics positions in Institutional Advancement at the University of Illinois at Urbana-Champaign.
-He also serves as an Adjunct Lecturer at UIUC’s School of Information Sciences.
+He has also served as an adjunct lecturer at UIUC’s School of Information Sciences and as a visiting lecturer to UT Austin’s Department of Economics.
 John holds an MS in Library and Information Science, Data Curation from UIUC; an MA in French Literature from NYU; and a BA in French Language & Literature from University of Utah.